damodaravadhani/DocumentationPSCLI/MigrationGuideServiceBus.md

 ### New-AzServiceBusTopic
 - Output type of this cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSTopicAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbTopic`.
-- Parameters `-AutoDeleteOnIdle`, `-DuplicateDetectionHistoryTimeWindow`, `-DefaultMessageTimeToLive` is changing type from System.String to System.Timespan.
-To set time span to 3 minutes use "00:03:00".
-To set time span to 5 days, 3 hours use "05:00:03:00".
-This is not expected to break the cmdlet.
 -  `-SizeInBytes` is readonly parameter and is getting removed.
 - Parameter `-EnableBatchedOperations` would be renamed to `-EnableBatchedOperation`.
+- Input type of parameters `-DefaultMessageTimeToLive`, `-AutoDeleteOnIdle`, `-DuplicateDetectionHistoryTimeWindow` has been changed from System.String to System.Timespan.
+Hence, ISO 8601 format for timespan can NO longer be fed as input to these parameters.
+Please use New-TimeSpan cmdlet object to construct Timespan variables.
+Please refer https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/new-timespan?view=powershell-7.2 to know more about New-TimeSpan.

 ### Remove-AzServiceBusTopic
 - Input type of parameter `-InputObject` has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSTopicAttributes` to